Trekking the Cordillera Blanca, Peru

-May /June
+Dates: May /June / August

 • Cross high passes between deep valleys with their remote Quechua farming communities.